Product

 Use Rize to Control Context Switching Throughout Your Workday

-Rize's time-tracking app helps track your work hours and productivity automatically, providing daily and weekly reports that show how you spend your workday, when you are productive, and when you are struggling with completing tasks.
+Rize's AI time tracker helps track your work hours and productivity automatically, providing daily and weekly reports that show how you spend your workday, when you are productive, and when you are struggling with completing tasks.

 These insights can help you recognize how often you switch between tasks and how long it takes you to recover.
 You can assess when your energy levels drop off or specific tasks that sap your productivity to help you gain control and create structures to overcome context switching throughout your workday.